Senior Citizen Student

 The state of Kentucky offers a unique opportunity for senior citizens who are 65 years or older to take a select number of classes for free at any state-supported institution within the Commonwealth.
-Commonly known as the Donovan Fellowship, students interested in attending UofL can take up to 6 credit hours a semester (typically 2 classes) that may count towards a degree or simply be for fun.
+Commonly known as the Donovan Fellowship, students interested in attending UofL can take classes that may count towards a degree or simply be for fun.

 There are few requirements for this program that you must meet before you can take advantage of the program:

 - You must be 65 years or older on - or before - the first day of classes of the semester.